 You should include your work experience and all relevant skills, but they should come after the education section of your resume.

 Observe the following rules while writing your entry-level construction resume:

-- Always remember to include a career profile or summary
+Always remember to include a career objective or summary

-- Mention your educational experiences first, followed by your professional experiences, this include part-time work and internships
+Mention your educational experiences first, followed by your professional experiences, this includes part-time work and internships

 When looking for entry-level construction jobs, there are three particularly strong points to include on your resume.
 They are: